Gift Card Fraud Prevention

 When fraudsters gain access to a customer’s account, they may have free reign to make purchases with stored payment credentials.
 In many cases, however, this kind of fraud is discovered before the merchandise is shipped out, since customers usually receive an email confirming any purchase.

-A more reliable way for fraudsters to wring actual cash out of a stolen account is to buy mass quantities of gift cards, which can be used immediately.
+A more reliable way for fraudsters to wring actual cash out of a stolen account is to buy gift cards that can be used immediately.
 Most merchants would benefit from putting a system in place to automatically flag large or repeated gift card purchases for review.

 Physical Gift Card Tampering